-You would have to have one Spirit that is God the Father and another Spirit that is Holy Spirit, which is nonsense.
+You would have to have one Spirit that is God the Father and another Spirit that is Holy Spirit which is non-throng.

-In any case, it is important to realize that on this day, there was also a replication of the sacrifice of the Passover.
+But in any case, it's important to realize that on this day, there was also a recitation of the sacrifice of the Passover.

-Someone would die for the sin of the world.
+Someone would die for the sin of the Word.

-And so that was, in a sense, reminding us of what happened at the Passover, months before, six months before, almost.
+And so that was in a sense reminding us of what happened at the Passover, months before, six months before almost.

-So that each year, the Jewish nation, with these ceremonies at the Jerusalem Temple, would be reminded of the fact that they had celebrated Passover to commemorate the time when you should look for the death of someone.
+So that each year the Jewish nation, with these ceremonies at the Jerusalem Temple, would be reminded of the fact that they had celebrated Passover to commemorate the time when you should look for the death of someone.